U.S. Supreme Court mulls Republican bid to defend Trump immigration rule | Politics

 - United States

-Some justices noted that presidential administrations often stop defending in court certain policies they oppose.
 "It's very much not unprecedented," conservative Justice Brett Kavanaugh said.
+Biden administration lawyer Brian Fletcher raised some eyebrows when he told the justices that the government does not believe that federal administrative law gives judges the power to set aside policies on a nationwide basis, as Feinerman did in this case - a position aligning with that of the Trump administration.

-Since much of the argument dealt with the Illinois case, liberal Justice Stephen Breyer wondered why the justices were not directly dealing with that one instead.
+Conservative Justice Neil Gorsuch wondered how that admission should affect the case given that the Biden administration's decision to rescind Trump's rule "is premised on what it admits to be an unlawful order" by Feinerman.
 The Supreme Court in a separate dispute https://www.reuters.com/world/us/us-supreme-court-weighs-kentucky-officials-bid-defend-abortion-law-2021-10-12 is weighing whether to let Kentucky's Republican attorney general defend a restrictive abortion law in his state that was struck down by lower courts, after its Democratic governor dropped the case.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)